 Not like before 2000, you can find today everything from low-priced simple wooden bungalowswith thatched roofs to stylish up-market villas with a private facilities and swimming pool.
-KohTaois a tiny island, only 21 square km with half of that too steep to reach.
-To begin with the island was not occupied, visited only by fishermen from nearby islands when looking for cover during thunderstorms or when they require clean water and supplies.
-It seems strange that such a tourist paradise should have been formerly earmarked as a penal island.
-Odd, but true.
-From about 1933 until 1947 the islandwas home to political prisoners.
-Being nearly 70 km from the nearby mainland meant it was comparatively escape proof!
+KohTaois a tiny island, only 21 square kilometres and just about half of that too harsh to reach.
+Initially the islandwas not occupied, frequented only by fishermen from nearby islands when seeking cover during heavy storms or when in need of clean water and supplies.
+It seems strange that such a tourist paradise should have been initially set up as a top-security prison.
+Strange, but true.
+From 1933 until 1947 the islandwas home to political prisoners.
+Being just about 70 km from the nearby mainland meant it was somewhat escape proof!
 Alcatraz...piece of cake.
-Koh Tao is surrounded by lots of Black Tip ans Whale sharks as well.
+Ko Toa is surrounded by a lot of Whale sharks and Black Tip Sharks as well.

 At first this tiny island was not inhabited, visited only by fisherman from near by islands when looking for shelter during storms or when in need of fresh water and supplies.